 3. Increased Efficiency and Competitive Advantage

-Data and analytics have been changing the basis of competition for years.
-Businesses are using information to enhance their core operations as well as create new business platforms within the companies themselves.
-However, businesses are only able to obtain and analyze a fraction of the info that would help them with revenue and profit gains.
-One way for businesses to obtain that additional valuable information is via Machine Learning, which will help large businesses to remain successful and relevant within their industry.
+However, businesses are only able to obtain and analyze a fraction of the information that would help them with revenue and profit gains.
+One way for commercial undertakings to obtain additional valuable information is through machine learning, which will help large businesses to remain successful and relevant in the long run.

 4. Improved Road Safety